froala/ember-froalacharts/README.md

 ## Licensing

-The FusionCharts Ember component is open-source and distributed under the terms of the MIT/X11 License.
-However, you will need to download and include FusionCharts library in your page separately, which has a [separate license](https://www.fusioncharts.com/buy).
+The FroalaCharts Ember component is open-source and distributed under the terms of the MIT/X11 License.
+However, you will need to download and include FroalaCharts library in your page separately, which has a [separate license](https://www.froalacharts.com/buy).